 Where is it?
 Follow highway 11 west from Volcano Village (towards Kona).
 Turn towards the mountain at the signposted exit to Mauna Loa road (between mile markers 30 and 31).

 When to take: If you are staying at least one night in volcano village.
-Clear skies are a pro.
+Clear skies are a plus.

 Mauna Loa road climbs the slopes of Mauna Loa above the Kilauea Volcano.
 It takes you across old lava flows and through Koa forests, stopping at the trailhead of the red cabin hike.
 The unique selling point of this scenic route are the wide views you have of the Hawaii Volcanoes National park and the always changing scenery.